-Traditional manufacturing injuries can be typified by the incident that lead to a recent £400,000 fine for the shipbuilder, Cammell Laird.
-There was a written safety management system, which described a process of lock off to be used by maintenance staff when repairing, adjusting or cleaning lathes.
-However, practice had been for machinists to carry out their own maintenance and cleaning.
-In this case the worker’s hand was pulled into the machine whilst he was cleaning it.
+Traditional manufacturing injuries can be typified by the incident that leads to a recent £400,000 fine for the shipbuilder, Cammell Laird.
+There was a written safety management system, which described a process of lock-off to be used by maintenance staff when repairing, adjusting, or cleaning lathes.
+However, practice had been for machinists to carry out their maintenance and cleaning.
+In this case, the worker’s hand was pulled into the machine whilst he was cleaning it.

 Illnesses and Disorders

-Use of vibrating tools is known to cause irreversible damage to hands, in extreme cases leading to disablement.
-Hand-Arm Vibration Syndrome (HAVS) includes two specific conditions – Vibration White Finger (VWF) where the fingers turn white because of repeated damage to nerves and blood vessels and Carpal Tunnel Syndrome (CTS) where the nerve is compressed at the wrist, leading to tingling, numbness and pain in the whole hand.
+The use of vibrating tools is known to cause irreversible damage to hands, in extreme cases leading to disablement.
+Hand-Arm Vibration Syndrome (HAVS) includes two specific conditions – Vibration White Finger (VWF) where the fingers turn white because of repeated damage to nerves and blood vessels and Carpal Tunnel Syndrome (CTS) where the nerve is compressed at the wrist, leading to tingling, numbness, and pain in the whole hand.

 Fines From Regulators